OWASP/www-project-secure-headers/tab_headers.md

 * https://httpwg.org/http-extensions/expect-ct.html
 * https://scotthelme.co.uk/a-new-security-header-expect-ct/

-## X-XSS-Protection
+## X-XSS-Protection (depracted)

-> **Warning:** The X-XSS-Protection header has been deprecated by modern browsers and its use can introduce additional security issues on the client side.
+> **⚠️ Warning:** The X-XSS-Protection header has been deprecated by modern browsers and its use can introduce additional security issues on the client side.
 As such, it is recommended to set the header as `X-XSS-Protection: 0` in order to disable the XSS Auditor, and not allow it to take the default behavior of the browser handling the response.
 Please use `Content-Security-Policy` instead.

 This header enables the cross-site scripting (XSS) filter in your browser.